-About the New NY Broadband Program
+The New NY Broadband Program

 An “Unserved” area is defined as an area where the fastest available advertised Internet download speed offered by a wireline-based provider is less than 25 Mbps.
 An “Underserved” area is defined as an area where broadband service is only available from a wireline-based provider at advertised Internet download speeds between 25 Mbps and 99 Mbps.
-The Program is the largest and most ambitious state investment in broadband in the nation, with a goal of achieving statewide broadband access in New York by the end of 2018.
+The Program is the nation’s largest and most ambitious state investment in broadband, with a goal of achieving statewide broadband access in New York.